French battlecruiser proposals: Gille's design

 In 1911, Gille went to Britain to observe the construction of the new s and the Lion-class battlecruisers.
 The latter ships prompted Gille to decide the French Navy ought to build battlecruisers as well, since Britain and Germany had already begun acquiring them, and they would prove useful as a fast division of the French fleet.
 Gille decided that his proposed ship would need a top speed of 28 to 29 kn to retain an advantage over foreign battleships, the latest of which had estimated speeds of 22 to 23 kn.
 They would also need enough armor and a main battery powerful enough to fight in the line of battle.
-The limitations that weight imposed on the design, however, restricted the amount of armor possible, and so the traditional French practice of armoring the entire side of the ship would be impossible.
+The limitations that weight imposed on the design, however, restricted the amount of armor possible, and so the traditional French practice of a complete armor belt that covered the entire side of the ship would be impossible; an armored citadel layout would be necessary.